Did you ever feel like Unit 2 Cognition is a maze of terms and theories?

 Problem: Treating Quizlet like a static dictionary.

 Fix: The “Learn” mode is built on spaced repetition algorithms.
-Trust it Most people skip this — try not to.
-Turns out it matters..
+Trust it Not complicated — just consistent.. -

 Problem: After the AP, the set stays stale.